Procedure For Institutional Policy E-12: Grading Scale

 If the grade of “I” is not removed within the appropriate time period, a grade of “F” will be recorded for the course as specified in Institutional Policy E-12 and a grade of 65 will be entered by the Registrar in place of the “I” grade.

 Students are eligible for a Retest (R) designation when:

 their grade at the end of a Year 1, Year 2, or Year 3 course is less than 70% (excluding lab courses, Prep Tracks and OSCEs);

-they have scored less than 70% on a single test in a Year 1 or Year 2 course (excluding quizzes and TBLs but including anatomy practicals) or less than the set standard score for a Year 3 COMAT exam.
-For Year 1 or Year 2 courses that have a single exam, the Retest will cover all course materials.
-For Year 1 or Year 2 courses that have multiple exams, the Retest will cover that material that pertains to the portion of the course the student failed.
-The Retest will be at a similar level of difficulty as the original exam, but may be in the form of a multiple choice exam or any other format chosen by the faculty and course director;
+they have scored less than 70% on a single test in a Year 1 or Year 2 course or less than the set standard score for a Year 3 COMAT test.
+For Year 1 or Year 2 courses that have a single test, the Retest will cover all course materials.
+For Year 1 or Year 2 courses that have multiple tests, the Retest will cover that material that pertains to the portion of the course the student failed.
+The Retest will be at a similar level of difficulty as the original test, but may be in the form of a multiple-choice exam, fill in the blank, oral, or any other format chosen by the faculty and course director;

-had they scored 70% on the Year 1 or Year 2 test they failed or a score equal to or greater than the set standard score on the Year 3 COMAT exam, they would have received a grade of 70% or greater for the course; and
+had they scored 70% on the Year 1 or Year 2 test they failed or a score equal to the set standard score on the Year 3 COMAT exam, they would have received a grade of 70% or greater for the course; and

 they have no other current R grades.

 If a student is eligible for a Retest designation, a grade of R must be submitted to the Registrar at the end of the course by the appropriate Associate Dean.
 The time allotted for preparation and reexamination will be included in detail in the course syllabus and must occur within its scheduled time period.